-It is uncertain how the Bank of England would assess such conditions in different preinsolvency scenarios affecting the relevant institution.
-The Bank of England is also not required to provide any advanced notice to Noteholders of its decision to exercise any resolution power.
-Therefore, holders of the Notes issued by the Issuer may not be able to anticipate a potential exercise of any such powers nor the potential effect of any such exercise on the Issuer and any such Notes.
+It is uncertain how the Bank of England would assess such conditions in different pre-insolvency scenarios affecting the relevant institution.
+The Bank of England is also not required to provide any advanced notice to holders of securities of the relevant institution of its decision to exercise any resolution power.
+Therefore, holders of the securities (such as unsecured notes, warrants and certificates) issued by the Issuer may not be able to anticipate a potential exercise of any such powers nor the potential effect of any such exercise on the Issuer and any such securities.